muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 In the later case, when you use the entity, the library will cast it to its "input" version for you.
-If you already have the complete user and want to cache its input version so the library doesn't have to do this every time its used, simply call `wuyusile.utils.get_input_peer`:
+If you already have the complete user and want to cache its input version so the library doesn't have to do this every time its used, simply call `flask.utils.get_input_peer`:

 .. code-block:: python

-    from wuyusile import utils
+    from flask import utils
     peer = utils.get_input_peer(entity)